keptn/keptn.github.io/content/docs/develop/how_to/integrations/custom_integration/index.md

 ---
 title: Write a Keptn-service
-description: Find how to ...
+description: Learn how to implement your Keptn-service that listens to Keptn events and extends your Keptn with certain functionality.
 weight: 1
 ---

-Explains to you how to implement your Keptn-service that listens to Keptn events and extends your Keptn with certain functionality.

-## About this tutorial

-The goal of this tutorial is to describe how you can add additional functionality to your Keptn installation with a custom [*Keptn-service*](#keptn-service) or [*SLI-provider*](#sli-provider).
+Here you learn how to add additional functionality to your Keptn installation with a custom [*Keptn-service*](#keptn-service) or [*SLI-provider*](#sli-provider).
 While a *Keptn-service* enriches a continuous delivery or operational workflow with additional functionality or with an extra tool, a *SLI-provider* is used to query Service Level Indicators (SLI) from an external source like a monitoring or testing solution.

 ## Template Repository